jnliou/citibikenyc/README.md

 - I created a dynamic map in Tableau that visualized the popularity of stations over time.
 - Zip code data was overlaid on the map to provide additional geographical context.

-### Key Findings
-- The map analysis revealed significant variations in station popularity across different neighborhoods and boroughs of NYC.
-- Several stations experienced fluctuations in popularity over the year, indicating the influence of seasonal factors.

 ## Membership Analysis

 ### Methodology
 - For the membership analysis, I focused on tracking the growth of Citi Bike memberships over the year.
 - I calculated the percentage of members versus casual riders.
+- Analyzed the top 5 stations to see which ones had more members versus casual riders.

 ## Rider Type Analysis
+- Analyzed whether users used electric, docked, or classic bikes.

 ### Methodology
 - The rider type analysis aimed to understand how the proportions of short-term customers and annual subscribers changed.
 - I examined the user type data, categorizing riders into short-term customers and annual subscribers.
 - I calculated the changes in proportions over time.

-### Key Findings
-- The analysis revealed that the proportion of annual subscribers increased by X%, while short-term customers decreased by Y%.
-- This suggests a shift towards more long-term engagement with the Citi Bike program.

 ## Top 15 Stations Analysis